 Let us help you find the right grant for your business or project.

-Ulster’s businesses have access to a variety of grant funding resources.
-The county maintains a list of available opportunities on website Ulster County Office of Economic Development assists businesses with completing grant applications.
+Ulster County’s businesses have access to a wide variety of public and private grant funding resources.
+The county maintains a current list of available opportunities on its website, and Ulster County Office of Economic Development assists businesses with completing grant applications.
 For more information, visit the county’s grant page.

 http://ulstercountyny.gov/ulsterforbusiness/events